dca-dao/.github/profile/README.md

 yarn install
 yarn start
 ```
+This will use the hosted contracts, there is no need to deploy them locally
-## Adding Metamask to Firefox (default navigator on Fedora Workstation 36)
+## Adding Metamask to Firefox (default browser on Fedora Workstation 36)
 - Download [Metamask](https://addons.mozilla.org/fr/firefox/addon/ether-metamask/)
 - Click on `Get Started`
 - Click on `Import a wallet`